Parking Lot Update

 (Source: The Morehead Foundation)

 When first opened in 1949 after seventeen months of construction, Morehead Planetarium was unprecedented.
-The first planetarium in the South, it was only the sixth to be built in the United States.
+The first planetarium in the South, it was only the eighth to be built in the United States.
 Designed by the same architects who planned the Jefferson Memorial, the cost of its construction, $3 million, made it the most expensive building ever built in North Carolina at the time.
 The same construction (not including the 1972 addition) in today’s dollars would be nearly $30 million.

 Since Zeiss – the German firm that produced planetarium projectors – had lost most of its factories during World War II, there were very few projectors available at the time.
 Morehead had to travel to Sweden – where he had previously served as American ambassador – to purchase a Zeiss Model II to serve as the heart of North Carolina’s new planetarium.